antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 [**CGH profiles per CMS**](_static/images/MolOncCRC/CGH_profiles_CMS_nunes.png)

 Q: looking CGH profiles, do you see adifference between the several CMS classifications for the CGH profiles, what do you observe.?
-A: CMS1 clearly less gen ab
+A: CMS1 clearly less genomic  abarrations

 In cancer a high rate of mutations occur in the genome and could sometimes even reach hundreds and thousand of genes per megabase.
-In general, tumors are classified as hypermutated when they exibit more then 10-12 mutation per megabase.
+In general, tumors are classified as hypermutated when they exibit more than 10-12 mutation per megabase.
 Also this dataset is annotated for each patient with the hypermutation status.

 * Again generate CHG profile for the hypermutation status